top of page

 From the A Litter - the Bar TT Tractors

-Ferguson, the puppy collar, has recently been fighting Immune Mediated Haemolytic Anemia (IMHA), an auto-immune condition where his body attacks his red blood cells.
+Ajax Ferguson, has recently been fighting Immune Mediated Haemolytic Anemia (IMHA), an auto-immune condition where his body attacks his red blood cells.
 Since the red blood cells contain haemoglobin which is the transporter of oxygen, this condition causes extreme lethargy.
 He is being treated with steroids, an attempt to relax & restart his immune system.
 So far, he is responding well.
-Some breed health descriptions include IMHA along with PRA, luxating patella and hip dysplasia.

 bottom of page